oortcloud/unofficial-meteor-faq/README.md

 It depends on how it's packaged.
 If there's already a smart package, you can use [meteorite](http://oortcloud.github.com/meteorite/) to include it.
 Make sure you check the [atmosphere](http://atmosphere.meteor.com) package repository too.

+If there's no Atmosphere package yet, consider [repackaging the external library for meteor](https://github.com/awwx/misc/wiki/Packaging-Existing-Libraries-for-Meteor).

 If it's a simple client side JS script, you can include it in `client/lib/` or `lib/`, although it might be nicer to create a smart package to wrap it, and publish that package on atmosphere.
 There are some [good instructions](https://atmosphere.meteor.com/wtf/package) on the atmosphere page about how to do that.

 ###What about npm (node) modules?